How are article numbers that are imported from Magento determined?

 When using configurable products, there are multiple simple products.
 Each simple product has its own stock.
 A configurable product does not have stock and is really a virtual product.
 It's not an actual product but an instance that can be shown in the product list.
 Customers will always have to select a simple product when purchasing.

 Go to: Stores > Settings > Configuration > Catalog > Tweakwise.
+In the Export section, look for Combined product stock calculation mode.

 These options are available: